 • Wash hands often with soap and water for at least 20 seconds, or use alcohol sanitizer.

-• Covering coughs and sneezes.
+• Cover coughs and sneezes.
+Wear a mask.

 • Avoid touching eyes, nose or mouth with unwashed hands.